 Macro-influencers have an exponential follower growth.
 For example, Will Smith had 2m Instagram followers in December 2007.
 In August 2020 he has over 47m followers:

 Macro-influencers with millions of followers can help brands to reach a higher number of people at once than micro-influencers.
 However, they have lower engagement rates.
 Their audience feels less connected to celebrities because they don’t perceive them as “people like me.”

 Pros of working with macro-influencers:

-- Your product will get immense visibility and an opportunity to reach millions of people.
+- Whether you run an online clothes shop or a B2B2C eCommerce platform like Shopify or Wix, your product will get immense visibility and an opportunity to reach millions of people.
 Their audiences are broad and diverse, which allows brands to target a wide variety of customers.
 Macro-influencers can be right for you if your goal is to generate awareness rather than engagement.

 - Because of large budgets required for macro-influencer marketing campaigns, they are more likely to let brands retain more control over their ad creatives.

 - With macro-influencers, brands can save the time required to invest in influencer selection and campaign management.

 - Macro-influencers create well-composed and polished content that requires little or no edits.
 They usually have professional photographers and stylists working for them.
 So you can be confident in the quality of their images and videos.

 - One of the most significant disadvantages of macro-influencers is a high price tag.
 However, their CPM can be lower than micro-influencers, thanks to a high follower count.

 - Macro-influencers have lower engagement rates than micro-influencers, and their audiences have expanded beyond particular interest or niche.
 So your product would interest only a small percentage of their audience.
 As a result, you may see little or no engagement with your brand.